PRX/beta.prx.org/README.md

 The quickest way to get started is to check out the repository and execute it against our live v4 backend, in just a few commands.
-You will need to have NodeJS, NPM, and pow installed.
+You will need to have NodeJS, NPM, and Pow installed.

 ```shell
 git clone git://github.com/PRX/beta.prx.org.git beta.prx.org